lip6/coriolis/documentation/content/pages/python-cpp-new/Implementation.rst

 2. Implementation
 =================

-We do not try to provides an iterface as sleek as ``pybind11`` that completely hides the Python/C API.
+We do not try to provides an interface as sleek as ``pybind11`` that completely hides the Python/C API.
 Instead we keep mostly visible the classic structure of the Python/C API but we provides templates to automate as much as possible the boring tasks (and code duplication).
 This way, if we need a very specific